Early Life

 Philanthropy

-Klyachin is actively involved in philanthropic endeavors.
-He founded the Khamovniki charity foundation to support social research.
-He has also served on the Board of Trustees of the Bolshoi Theater since 2012 and as the board chairman of Moscow's Jewish Museum and Tolerance Center since 2021.
+Klyachin founded the Khamovniki charity foundation to support social research.
+Additionally, he actively participates in cultural and educational initiatives, and he currently serves as the board chairman of Moscow's Jewish Museum and Tolerance Center.